-The Singiwala are a small Dalit group of people who live in Rajastan, India.
+The Singiwala are a small low class group of people who live in Rajastan, India.
 Their name means pipe holder.
 Their traditional occupation was sucking bad blood and pus from wounds.
 In other words they were low-level surgeons for the poorer classes of Indians.
 Most of the Singiwala who were Muslims migrated to Pakistan during the Indian-Pakistani Partition of 1947.
 The Hindu Singiwala remained in India.

 Where Are they Located?